easyCZ/SLIP-A-2015/report/hayden.md

 should be sufficient to avoid aliasing and also significantly reduces the amount of noise seen in the signal.

-Roy was responsible for the initial circuit design (based on Jason Nguyen's circuit [^1]), which I then built and tested.
+Roy was responsible for the initial circuit design (including filtering and isolation inspired by Jason Nguyen's "Homemade Electrocardiograph" circuit [^1]), which I then built and tested.
 Following initial testing, Roy and myself worked together to tackle the challenges described above.

 #### Circuit refinement